laststance/use-app-state/README.md

 > Entire State Management Instantly with React hooks.

 ## Usage
-In Bellow example, muriatic exposing all API and usecase.Please keep this in mind `initialStore` must be Plain Object.
+In bellow example, muriatic exposing all API and usecase.
+Please keep this in mind `initialStore` must be Plain Object.
-Also this Library using `Store` word as a so-called Entire State which above between Components.
+This Library using `Store` word as a Entire State which above between Components.

 If you don't have strong knowledge of React, it doensn't matter. muriatic doesn't contain complicated mechanism.
 I wish many people to enjoy software development using React.